Teach English in Taiwan

 Do I Qualify to Teach?

 The first question anybody should ask is, “Do I qualify to teach English in Taiwan?”
-The answer to this question is two-fold.
+The answer to this question is 2-fold.

 First, almost anybody who speaks English fluently can teach English in Taiwan.
 But, speaking English is not the only requirement to legally obtain a teaching visa.
 Many people live in Taiwan, teach under the table without visas, and make regular visa runs to Hong Kong.
 This is possible for anyone who speaks English fluently.